The George Washington University Online Clinical Research Administration & Regulatory Affairs Programs

 International students must submit TOEFL or IELTS scores.

 Study Plan: The online BSHS and MSHS degrees at GW can be completed in two years.
 The graduate certificates can be completed in one to two years depending on the certificate, and the dual degree programs can be completed in three years.
-The DHSc can be completed in 2.5 years or 30 months.
 Programs are designed to be taken one class at a time and courses last seven weeks each.
 Start dates are offered in the fall, spring, and summer.
 Each three-credit course is expected to take 18 to 20 hours of work from the student.
-In addition to the immersion weekends for the DHSc leadership program, students prepare a finalized manuscript for submission to a peer-review journal.

 Curriculum: The GW BSHS in clinical research administration consists of 60 credits and includes courses such as basics of clinical research, good clinical practices, the business of clinical research, introduction to monitoring clinical trials, pathophysiology, current issues in bioethics, informatics in the health sciences, health care law and regulation, and more.
 Students also complete a capstone course.
 Electives include current issues in health science management, disease prevention & health promotion concepts, principles of biostatistics, for health sciences, management of health science services, and quality improvement in health care.